1/17/2020

 speaker

-You know, Gerard, we kind of go through stress tests all the time internally.
-It's just this is one that we have to fill out the form and go through the review process with our predatory supervisors.
+You know, Gerard, we go through stress tests all the time internally.
+It's just this is one that we have to fill out the form and go through the review process with our regulatory supervisors.
 We are awaiting the instructions for that.
 You know, we're looking to see if there are any changes.
-There was an article I think this morning or yesterday, I can't remember, in the bank or regarding expectations for some changes in CCAR for this year.
+There was an article, I think, this morning or yesterday, I can't remember, in the Banker regarding expectations for some changes in CCAR for this year.
 Things like if you're in stress, do you have to continue with anticipated share repurchases at the same pace in a stressed environment?
-I mean, that's something we would not do.
-So we're hoping that that gets changed in the rules.
+I mean, that's something we would not do, so we're hoping that that gets changed in the rules.
 Or would we continue to grow the portfolio at the same pace that we are now if we're in a stressed environment?
-So those are two pretty big important things that we're hoping might get changed in the rules.
-But other than that, you know, understanding what losses are, I mean, this is a good exercise for the industry, for us individually, and for our predatory supervisors.
-So we're ready to go and we'll be submitting that plan in the first part of April.
+So those are two pretty big important things that we're hoping might get changed in the But other than that, you know, understanding what losses are, I mean, this is a good exercise for the industry, for us individually, and for our regulatory supervisors.
+And so we're ready to go, and we'll be submitting that plan in the first part of April.

 speaker